 History and Meaning of Tea Pets

 The history of tea pets dates back to the Ming Dynasty (1368–1644), a period when Yixing clay was first discovered in China’s Jiangsu province.
 This clay quickly became popular for crafting teapots due to its porous nature and ability to enhance the flavor of tea.
 As the culture of tea brewing evolved, tea enthusiasts began crafting small figurines to accompany them during their tea rituals.
+Explore the rich history of tea in our China Tea Travel Guide.

 Historically, tea pets were seen as symbols of prosperity, wisdom, and protection.
 The most common figures include lions, dragons, and toads, each carrying its own symbolic meaning.
 For instance, the three-legged toad, or ‘Chan Chu’, is a popular tea pet believed to attract wealth and good fortune.
 Similarly, dragon tea pets are thought to represent power and strength.

 The use of tea pets reflects a deep cultural appreciation for personal growth and mindfulness.
 As the tea pet absorbs tea over time, it symbolizes the owner’s journey and personal development.
 This spiritual connection to tea pets continues to be a cherished aspect of Chinese tea culture, providing a sense of continuity and tradition.
+Enhance your tea ritual with our guide on how to taste tea like a pro.

 Popular Tea Pet Types